kr-colab/disperseNN/README.md

 conda activate disperseNN
 ```

 ## Overview

 `disperseNN` has two modes:

-### 1. prediction
+### 1. Prediction

   Command line flag:  `--predict`

-  Input types:
+  Input options:
   * VCF
   * tree sequences
   * pre-processed numpy arrays

-### 2. training
+### 2. Training

   Command line flag:  `--train`

-  Input types:
+  Input options:
   * tree sequences
   * pre-processed numpy arrays

 Within each mode- `predict` or `train`- you may specify different types of input data, each requiring its own set of additional command line parameters; details below.

-## Brief instructions with example commands
+## The pre-trained model

-### Prediction: using a VCF, sample locations, and a pre-trained model as inputs
+While `disperseNN` can be trained from scratch, we recommend trying the pre-trained model provided in this repository first

-While `disperseNN` can be trained from scratch, we recommend trying the pre-trained model provided in this repository first.
+(see [Smith et al.](https://kr-colab.github.io/) for model details).
 Before handing an empirical VCF to `disperseNN`, it should undergo basic filtering steps to remove non-variant sites and indels; rare variants should be left in.
 Furthermore, the VCF should include only the individuals that you intend to analyze.
 At least 5,000 SNPs are required for the current model,
 but more than 5,000 SNPs can be left in the VCF because `disperseNN` will draw a random subset.
-Last, a .locs file should be prepared with two columns corresponding to the lat. and long. spatial coordinates for each individual.
+Last, a .locs file should be prepared with two columns corresponding to the latitude and longitude of each individual.

-Before running any of the example commands, we recommend setting up a new working directory:
+To run the example commands, begin by setting up a new working directory:

 ```bash
 mkdir -p temp_wd/